Weak dollar drives broad rise; wheat dives

-NEW YORK (Reuters) - U.S. oil prices rose for a second straight session on Monday as a weak dollar provided an inflationary boost to a number of commodities.
+NEW YORK (Reuters) - Oil prices rose for a second straight session on Monday as a weak dollar provided an inflationary boost to a number of commodities.
 Wheat bucked the trend, tumbling on weather concerns.

 Crude oil prices in New York rose as the dollar dropped against the euro for a third straight session <FRX/>.
 Brent crude in London ended little changed after an increase in Libyan oil exports and Saudi Arabian output countered continuing market support from tensions over Iran’s nuclear program. <O/R>